-“Blinman Slag” is an art/science documentary focusing on mining slag waste from the Blinman Copper Mine in the Northern Flinders Ranges of South Australia.
+“Blinman Slag” is an art/science documentary and exhibition project focusing on mining slag waste from the Blinman Copper Mine in the Northern Flinders Ranges of South Australia.
 Examining slag from historical, geological, mineralogical and cultural perspectives, the film explores the strange beauty of mining waste as a window into the enormous forces humankind exerts upon the earth.

 This documentary also incorporates the standalone audio-visual work “Metamorphism”, a collaboration between myself and sound artist Dugal McKinnon.

 There are three main types of rock on earth; sedimentary, igneous and metamorphic rock.
 Sedimentary rock forms from the gradual accretion of sediment in water, and igneous rocks form through volcanic processes.
 Metamorphic rocks are a little different: they are formed from other rock types through the application of immense heat and/or pressure, usually through tectonic activity deep within the earth.
 Thus, metamorphism refers to processes and forces of geological change.